CheVeraId/domainauth-spec/draft-narea-domainauth.md

 - Organisation: Relaycorp.
 - URL: https://github.com/relaycorp/veraid-jvm
-- Level of maturity: Used in production in the Android-based offline messaging application {{LETRO}}.
+- Level of maturity: Used in the Android version of Letro as described in {{letro}}.
 - Coverage: The implementation covers the entire protocol as defined in {{VERAID}}, except for Organisation Signature Bundles.
 - Licensing: Freely distributable with acknowledgement (Apache 2.0 licence).
 - Contact: https://relaycorp.tech/